alx-sch/inception/README.md

 If `Port 22` is commented out, SSH defaults to port 22, which is what you want.

-Find the VM’s internal IP (not strictly required for port forwarding):
+By default, the VM is assigned an internal IP address within a private NAT network.
+This purposefully isolates the VM, making it inaccessible from the external network and providing a basic layer of security.
+While not strictly required for setting up the port forward, you can check the VM's IP with:

 ```bash
 hostname -I